Albert Sorensen

-Albert "Al" Sorensen (born February 19, 1932) is an American politician who served as a Democratic Iowa State Senator from 1991 to 1997.
+Albert Sorensen (February 19, 1932 – July 25, 2026) was an American politician who served as a Democratic Iowa State Senator from 1991 to 1997.
 He joined the Senate after winning a special election in 1991, his predecessor, Jack Nystrom (R-Boone), having resigned to serve on the Iowa Liquor Commission.
 He won re-election in 1992, but lost in 1996 to Republican Jerry Behn.

 During his second term in the Senate, Sorensen served on several committees in the Iowa Senate - the Agriculture committee; the Natural Resources, Environment and Energy committee; the Small Business, Economic Development & Tourism committee; the State Government committee; and the Local Government committee, where he was the chair.